ssingh5353/Proper-Mask-Wearing-Automation/README.txt

 In order to be able to run the Jupyter Notebook completely, please complete the following:

-Issues may arise if your python version is >= 3.9.
-If this is the case, you may need to downgrade to <= 3.8.x

 Install Anaconda -
 1. Visit https://www.anaconda.com/products/individual
 2. Click on the "Download" button